 “I have the wolf tattooed on my back, and it’s always kind of been my spirit animal.
 I can go in a pack, but I have always been a bit of lone wolf because I like doing my own thing to; it kind of just stemmed from that.
 When I was trying to come up with a name, I was trying to put two words together and yeah, Stonewolf just worked.
 It was a bit of a fluke really, I didn’t want something that I was going to get sick that sounded cliché or cheesy, and something just really simple.”

-If you’re a lover of good quality vintage, but don’t want to hang around for the next Maker vintage market, head along to Stonewolf Vintage and give her range a browse.
-Whilst you’re in store you can also check out the diverse range of products from the rest of the collective; The Friday Style Co, Little Miss Flossy, and Baby Come Back Vintage.
+If you’re a lover of good quality vintage, but don’t want to hang around for the next Maker vintage market, head over to Stonewolf Vintage on Instagram and give her range a browse.